What Is An HIV Rash? Causes, Symptoms, And Treatment

-- Tinea, a fungal infection, can cause moist white patches and flaky red skin.
+- Tinea is a fungal infection that can cause moist white patches and flaky red skin.
 Antifungal creams are used as treatment.
 Try your best to keep your skin dry and away from irritants like deodorants.

 - Folliculitis is an infection that can cause small bumps in hair follicles (roots).
 Since it’s triggered by yeast, treatment calls for antifungal medication.

 - Impetigo is a bacterial skin infection marked by yellowish, red crusty sores.
 You will need antibiotics to fight this condition.

 - Herpes is a viral infection that can cause cold sores (oral herpes) or painful blisters in the genital area (genital herpes).
 Though there’s no cure for herpes, antiviral medication can help the symptoms.8

 - Shingles is caused by a reactivation of the chickenpox virus.
 It results in a blistering, painful rash that occurs as a stripe on one side of the body.
 Oral antiviral medication can be useful for this condition.9